Features / Benefits

 Verify privacy law compliance efforts and support query and reporting of all runtime details.

-Reports based on peer-reviewed quasi-identifier analysis help data governance teams comply with the HIPAA Expert Determination Method rule and FERPA requirements for non-reidentifiability.
+Graphical and detailed reports from peer-reviewed quasi-identifier statistical analysis help data governance teams comply with the HIPAA Expert Determination Method rule and FERPA requirements for low-likelihood re-identification.

 Anonymize quasi-identifiers to reduce re-identification risk while retaining the data's research or marketing value.